Navigating the complexities of the green transition: our considered approach to risk analysis

 In assessing risk to balance sheets, two approaches emerge: static and dynamic.
 In the past, the focus has been on the static approach, which involves examining the carbon intensity of a given industry and assessing how profits would be affected by a carbon price if firms did nothing over the next 30 years.
 However, this method can lead to a significant overestimation of risk and losses for financial institutions which have these firms as part of their portfolio.
 Conversely, the dynamic approach considers changes in behaviours by firms and banks, given a higher CO₂ price.
 I.e., it factors in how firms respond to higher carbon prices.
 Using this approach is, however, more complex and more dependent on assumptions (see Figure 4).

 Extending the risk assessment to a dialogue-based approach is especially relevant for the few industries and firms that are exposed to substantial risks of asset value impairment.
-Indeed, industries involved in fossil fuel exploration, production of metals, cement, fertilisers, aviation, and maritime transport are industries characterised by being both capital-intensive and globally oriented with relatively few firms in each industry.
+For instance, industries involved in fossil fuel exploration, production of metals, cement, fertilisers, aviation, and maritime transport are few in number, but globally-oriented and capital-intensive.

 Yet for most businesses, and the vast bulk of economic activity, the risks of asset impairments to existing assets are minimal relative to other material business risks.
 Costs of shifting to low-carbon solutions are relatively low, options for retrofits for existing assets are substantial, and for most firms, energy costs are only a relatively small fraction of total costs.